qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 Available `map`, `layer`, `attribute` and `print_template` resources are determined from WMS `GetProjectSettings` and the QGIS projects.

-`data` and their `attribute` resources define a data layer for the [Data service](https://github.com/qwc-services/qwc-data-service).
+The `data` and their `attribute` resources define a data layer for the [Data service](https://github.com/qwc-services/qwc-data-service).

 For more detailed [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) permissions `data_create`, `data_read`, `data_update` and `data_delete` can be used instead of `data`
 (`data` and `write=False` is equivalent to `data_read`; `data` and `write=True` is equivalent to all CRUD resources combined).

-The `viewer` resource defines a custom viewer configuration for the map viewer (see [Custom viewer configurations](https://github.com/qwc-services/qwc-map-viewer#custom-viewer-configurations)).

 The `viewer_task` resource defines viewer functionalities (e.g. printing or raster export) that can be restricted or permitted.
 Their `name` (e.g. `RasterExport`) will be matched against: